rucio/documentation/docs/operator/transfers/configure_fts3_plugins.md

 If the `collocation` wrapper is used, this format is verified and put into the `collocation_hints` field of the transfer parameters.
- This is done below, where `find_level_hints` is an attribary function written for an experiment's needs:
+ This is done below, where `find_level_hints` is an arbitrary function written for an experiment's needs:

 ```python
 from rucio.transfertool.fts3_plugins import FTS3TapeMetadataPlugin